 A twist can leave the audience reeling, reflect upon what has transpired thus far, and create a deeper connection to the story.

-It also serves to raise tension and increase stakes at a crucial moment in the narrative.
+It also serves to raise tension and increase the stakes at a crucial moment in the narrative.
 When it appears everything comes together, something completely unexpected happens and throws off the entire case.
 This will only pique the audience’s curiosity further and keep them hooked until the end.

 9. The Ending